riad5089/Crime-Data-Analysis-Of-Baltimore-City-USA/README.md

 1. Web Scraping and Data Collection: I have taken data from [this website](https://data.baltimorecity.gov/datasets/baltimore::part-1-crime-data/about) and dnd scraped 1000 data.
 2. Data Preprocessing: Clean and preprocess the scraped data to handle missing values and other preprocessing step.

 3. Visualization: Utilize Tableau to create interactive visualizations.
-Generate charts, bar, and maps to highlight crime patterns, trends, and correlations within the dataset.
+Generate pie charts, bar charts, maps and many more to highlight crime patterns, trends, and correlations within the dataset.
 Here is my [dashboard](https://public.tableau.com/app/profile/md.abdur.sobhan.riad/viz/Crime_analysis_16873409234090/Dashboard1?publish=yes
 ).

 ## Build from Sources